cjvillar/FlaskRsidCatalog/README.md

-# This is a basic flask app set up.
+# This is a basic flask app set up project.
 ### To get started:
 1. Clone Repo.
 2. Create a VENV, python3 -m venv venv